awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-volumes.md

 } | Sort-Object Disk | Format-Table -AutoSize -Property Disk, Partitions, DriveLetter, EbsVolumeId, Device, VirtualDevice, VolumeName
 ```

-**Note**
-This script requires a profile configured in the AWS Tools for PS, or an IAM role attached to the instance\.

-Before you run this script, be sure to run the following command to enable PowerShell script execution\.
+Run the script as follows:

 ```
-Set-ExecutionPolicy RemoteSigned
+PS C:\> .\mapping.ps1
 ```

-Copy the script and save it as a `.ps1` file on the Windows instance\.
-If you run the script without setting your access keys, you'll see output similar to the following\.
+The following is example output\.

 ```
 Disk Partitions DriveLetter EbsVolumeId           Device    VirtualDevice VolumeName
 ---- ---------- ----------- -----------           ------    ------------- ----------
-   0          0 N/A         N/A                   xvdca     ephemeral0    N/A
+   0          1 Z           N/A                   xvdca     ephemeral0    N/A
-   1          0 N/A         N/A                   xvdcb     ephemeral1    N/A
+   1          1 Y           N/A                   xvdcb     ephemeral1    N/A
-   2          1 C:          vol-0064aexamplec838a /dev/sda1 root          Windows
+   2          2 C           vol-0064aexamplec838a /dev/sda1 root          Windows
-   3          0 N/A         vol-02256example8a4a3 xvdf      ebs2          N/A
+   3          1 D           vol-02256example8a4a3 xvdf      ebs2          N/A
 ```

-If you specified an IAM role with a policy that allows access to Amazon EC2 when you launched the instance, or if you set up your credentials on the Windows instance as described in [Using AWS Credentials](https://docs.aws.amazon.com/powershell/latest/userguide/specifying-your-aws-credentials.html) in the *AWS Tools for Windows PowerShell User Guide*, you'll get the volume ID for the EBS volumes in the `VolumeId` column instead of `NA`\.
+If you did not provide your credentials on the Windows instance, the script cannot get the EBS volume ID and uses N/A in the `EbsVolumeId` column\.

 ## Disk device to device name mapping<a name="windows-volume-mapping"></a>